ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Ph.D. student at the University of California, Riverside (UCR).
 I am fortunate to be advised by Dr. {{< staticref "https://intra.ece.ucr.edu/~cong/" "newtab" >}}Cong Liu{{< /staticref >}}.
-Before joining UCR, he spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
-He received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. {{< staticref "https://zhangyuqun.github.io/" "newtab">}}Yuqun Zhang{{< /staticref >}} in July 2020.
+Before joining UCR, I spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
+I received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. {{< staticref "https://zhangyuqun.github.io/" "newtab">}}Yuqun Zhang{{< /staticref >}} in July 2020.

-My research interests include but are not limited to the interdisciplinary fields of real-time embedded systems, machine learning systems, adversarial machine learning, and software engineering.
+My research interests include but are not limited to the interdisciplinary fields of real-time embedded systems, on-device machine learning, and adversarial machine learning.

+I am actively looking for cooperation in the following topics: (1) deploying ML models on real-time embedded devices, (2) system-application level co-optimization of complex machine learning systems, and (3) improving performance robustness in existing ML infrastructures.

 <strong>Feel free to contact me if we share common research interests.</strong>